jaliss/securesocial/docs/src/manual/source/guide/configuration.md

 - `onLogoutGoTo`: The page where the user is redirected to after logging out.

+- `onCancelLoginGoTo`: The page where the user is redirected to if canceling on the login page.
+If not set it will use the value for `onLoginGoTo`

 - `ssl`: You can enable SSL for OAuth callbacks and for the login, signup and reset password actions of the `UsernamePasswordProvider` (you'll want this in production mode).

 - `sessionTimeOut`: Specifies the session time out in minutes.
 Users get logged out automatically after being inactive for the minutes specified in this property.
 The default is 60 minutes.